Shaikh Paltu: Aftermath

 the loyalist Shaikh Paltu, continued in service.

-Shaikh Paltu was promoted to Havaldar (sergeant) and recommended by General Hearse to be presented with the Order of Merit.
+In recognition of his action Shaikh Paltu was promoted to havildar (sergeant) and recommended by General Hearse to be presented with the Order of Merit.
 Shortly after receiving his decoration and just before the discharging of most of the 34th BNI, Shaikh Paltu was murdered by several of his former comrades in an isolated part of the cantonment.

 The Great Indian Rebellion of 1857 broke out at Meerut on the evening of Sunday 10 May 1857, following closely on the incident involving Mangal Pandey and Shaikh Paltu exactly six weeks earlier.

 In popular culture

 Films and television

 In the 2005 Bollywood Hindi movie Mangal Pandey: The Rising, directed by Ketan Mehta, Shaikh Paltu was portrayed by Murali Sharma.